During pregnancy, it’s important to eat as healthfully as possible to stay energized and nourish your developing baby-to-be.

 - healthy fats

 - vitamins and minerals

 - folic acid

 Carbohydrates are important during pregnancy.
 They provide you with the energy you need and give you vitamins, minerals, and fiber.

 - beans and other legumes

 - brown rice, quinoa, and other whole grains

-Dairy products are also an important part of a healthy pregnancy diet.
+Dairy products can also be an important part of a healthy pregnancy diet.
 They provide your body with calcium, which your baby-to-be needs to properly develop their bones and teeth.
+If you are lactose-intolerant, have a milk allergy, or choose not to consume dairy, you should eat calcium-rich foods daily like legumes, kale, sardines with bones, broccoli, and dark leafy greens.
 If you’re worried you aren’t getting enough calcium, talk to your doctor about a pregnancy-safe supplement.

-If you intend to still follow a paleo-style diet while pregnant, choose fattier meats and fish, increase plant fats, and consume root vegetables daily to reduce the risks of too much protein intake.
+If you intend to follow a paleo-style diet while pregnant, choose fattier meats and fish, add more plant fats, and consume root vegetables daily to reduce the risks of eating too much protein.
 Add in legumes too, which can help you reach your folate requirements during pregnancy.
 Make sure to take a prenatal vitamin daily.

-Instead of following a strict diet like paleo during pregnancy, aim to eat a variety of healthy foods at each meal and to avoid a high-protein diet.
-Replace your refined grains with whole-wheat versions, and limit sugary drinks and snacks.
+Instead of following a strict diet like paleo during pregnancy, aim to eat a variety of healthy, whole foods at each meal and avoid a high-protein diet.
+Replace your refined grains with whole-grain versions, and limit sugary drinks and snacks.
 Drink plenty of water to stay hydrated.
 Talk to your doctor and dietitian about your daily dietary needs and requirements for each trimester.